slatedocs/slate/source/includes/_attribution.md

 </aside>

 <aside class="notice">
-The HTTP status code of the response from this endpoint will always be 200.
+This endpoint's response will always be an HTTP 200 status code.
 Check the "status" key on the JSON response for the real status code.
 </aside>